2025 UEFA European Under-21 Championship: Venues

-The tournament took place in eight stadiums across seven of the eight Slovak regions, with the exception of Banská Bystrica Region.
-Trnava Region was the only Region to have multiple host cities, Trnava and Dunajská Streda.
+Slovakia's eight proposed venues during the bidding process were used for the tournament.
+The eight stadiums were spread across seven of the eight Slovak regions, with the exception of Banská Bystrica Region.
+Trnava Region was the only region to have multiple host cities, Trnava and Dunajská Streda.
+The average capacity of the stadiums was 12,500.
+Six venues used for the competition were deemed category 4, with only Nitra and Prešov's stadiums being classified as category 3.